Financing Accounts Receivable | Best Factoring Accounts Receivable Financing Solutions | 7 Park Avenue Financial

 Managing Accounts Receivable

-Also of note is the fact that typically while you don't have to finance a receivable immediately as its generated, at the same time invoices over 90 days generally can't be financed as they are assumed as uncollectible.
-We are always encouraging clients to monitor their A/R ageings and schedules to ensure they have a maximum handle on accounts receivable status.
+Also of note is that, while you typically don't have to finance a receivable immediately as it's generated, invoices over 90 days generally can't be financed, as they are assumed uncollectible.
+We are always encouraging clients to monitor their A/R agings and schedules to ensure they have a maximum handle on accounts receivable status.

 Why Choose Accounts Receivable Financing?